ohinder/OnePhase.jl/to_do.md

-Current changes:
+Short term:
+- simplified one phase algorithm, using same termination criterion, max step such that fraction to boundary is satisfied.
+- resubmit cutest.
-- run sherlock IPOPT NET4, ECON problem
+- run sherlock IPOPT NET4, ECON problem. figure out why julia is slow.
+- split up parameters in a more logical fashion e.g. term, ls etc; delete unused parameters
+- write code that saves all the CUTEst files need for the paper in one go! (i.e. have an experimental script and a paper producing script)
+- add COPS problems
 - improved initial delta selection
-- check termination criterion

-Short term:
+Medium term:
-- *add criterion to ensure is descent direction on agg merit function*
 - *improve efficiency of schur complement and eval_jac*

 - deal correctly with exceptions